PhantomsIvan/Cracked-Developer-Library-/readme.md

 ## Intro
-Books i want to write notes on maybe even produce some kind of book report
+Books i want to have notes and flash cards on maybe even produce some kind of book report

 Various books are tagged by a Harvard CS subject they might be related to because it's so easy to find syllabus information on Harvard courses if not complete slide decks for that whole semester.